TeskaLabs/asab/docs/reference/logging/reference.md

     (datagram), equivalent to `/path/to/syslog.socket`, used by a `/dev/log`.

 The default value is a `/dev/log` on Linux or `/var/run/syslog` on Mac OSX.

 ## Logging of obsolete features

 It proved to be essential to inform operators about features that are going to be obsoleted.
-ASAB offers the unified "obsolete" logger.
-This logger can indicate that a particular feature is marked as *obsolete* thru logs.
+ASAB offers the unified `asab.LogObsolete` logger which can indicate that a particular feature is marked as *obsolete* thru logs.
 Such a log message can then be *grepped* from logs uniformly.

 !!! example